 Project Challenge and Solution

 After our team performed the survey, the museum director requested that we change the description by altering which specific hardscape features were to be used.
 Using more traditional surveying equipment, this request would have necessitated a return of crews to the site to re-survey the new constraints, incurring additional costs to the client.

-The vast amounts of point cloud data, acquired by the survey team on the initial trip, included the points desired to be used for the new legal description, thereby enabling our office staff to recreate the description in a matter of hours, instead of days.
-A costly return to the site was eliminated.
+The vast amounts of point cloud data acquired by the survey team allowed for the new legal description, thereby enabling our office staff to recreate the description in a matter of hours versus days.
 This ability to “mine data” is being effectively used by H&A wherever practical.
-This empirical use of technological advances is another example of H&A ongoing efforts to recognize and employ faster, safer and less expensive means of providing quality products to our clients.
+This empirical use of technological advances is another example of H&A’s ongoing efforts to recognize and employ faster, safer, and less expensive means of providing quality products to our clients.